 Employees: Some of your personal data may be shared with the Redundancy Payments Service in order that they can make payments to you.

-The Company may share Stakeholder’s data with third-party service providers where it is necessary to administer an insolvent estate, in connection with legal claims or where the Company has another legitimate interest in doing so (subject at all times to Client confidentiality).
+Generally: The Company may share Stakeholder’s data with third-party service providers where it is necessary to administer an insolvent estate, in connection with legal claims or where the Company has another legitimate interest in doing so (subject at all times to Client confidentiality).

 The following activities are commonly carried out by third-party service providers: